 Can you see Taurus with the naked eye?

 Yes.
 Taurus is one of the easiest constellations to identify with the naked eye.
 Aldebaran, its main star, stands out for its intense orange color.
-The Hyades form a clearly visible V shape without any instrument, and the Pleiades appear as a small bright cloud that anyone can spot in a moderately dark sky.
+The Hyades form a clearly visible V with no instrument needed, and the Pleiades appear as a small glowing cloud that anyone can spot in a moderately dark sky.

 What Greek myth is behind the Taurus constellation?

-Taurus represents the white bull Zeus transformed into to abduct Europa, a princess of Phoenicia, carrying her across the sea to Crete.
+Taurus represents the white bull that Zeus transformed into to kidnap Europa, princess of Phoenicia, carrying her by swimming to Crete.
 From that union came Minos, the most powerful king of the ancient Mediterranean.
 The bull also carries the Pleiades on its back, the seven daughters of Atlas, placed there by Zeus to protect them from the hunter Orion.

 Who were the Pleiades in Greek mythology?

-The Pleiades were seven nymphs, daughters of the Titan Atlas and the nymph Pleione: Maia, Electra, Alcyone, Taygete, Sterope, Celaeno, and Merope.
-They were part of Artemis’s hunting retinue and each had her own story.
-Maia was the mother of Hermes, Electra was the mother of Dardanus the founder of Troy, and Merope was the only one who married a mortal, which is why her star is the dimmest in the cluster.
+The Pleiades were seven nymphs, daughters of the titan Atlas and the nymph Pleione: Maia, Electra, Alcyone, Taygete, Sterope, Celaeno, and Merope.
+They were part of Artemis’s retinue, and each one had her own story.
+Maia was the mother of Hermes, Electra was the mother of Dardanus, the founder of Troy, and Merope was the only one who married a mortal, which is why her star is the faintest in the cluster.

 What did the Aztecs call the Pleiades?

-The Mexica called the Pleiades Tianquiztli, meaning “the market.”
-That same word gave rise to the term tianguis, the informal street market that still exists throughout Mexico and Latin America.
+The Mexica called the Pleiades Tianquiztli, meaning “the marketplace.”
+That same word is the origin of “tianguis,” the informal street market still found across Mexico and Latin America today.
 For the Mexica, the Pleiades decided every 52 years whether the Sun would rise again or whether the world would come to an end.

 What was the Mexica New Fire Ceremony?

-It was the most important ritual in the Mexica calendar, held every 52 years.
-That night every fire in the empire was extinguished and the priests watched whether the Pleiades crossed the exact zenith at midnight from the Cerro de la Estrella, in what is today Iztapalapa, southeast of Mexico City.
-If they did, the world continued and the new fire was lit.
+It was the most important ritual of the Mexica calendar, celebrated every 52 years.
+On that night, every fire in the empire was extinguished, and priests watched to see whether the Pleiades crossed the exact zenith at midnight from Cerro de la Estrella, in what is today Iztapalapa, southeast of Mexico City.
+If they crossed, the world continued and the new fire was lit.
 The last documented ceremony took place in 1507.

 What are the Hyades and how do they relate to Taurus?

-The Hyades are an open star cluster that forms the bull’s V-shaped face, only 153 light-years from Earth, making them the closest open cluster to us.
-Astronomers use them as a reference to calibrate greater distances.
+The Hyades are an open star cluster that forms the V-shaped face of the bull, only 153 light-years from Earth, the closest cluster to us.
+Astronomers use them as a reference to calibrate farther distances.
 In Greek mythology they were sisters of the Pleiades, also daughters of Atlas.

-What telescope or binoculars can I use to see the Crab Nebula?
+What telescope or binoculars do I need to see the Crab Nebula?

-With binoculars like the CELESTRON SkyMaster 15×70 you can detect M1 as a faint patch under a dark sky, without detail.
-With a visual telescope like the CELESTRON NexStar 8SE and an eyepiece between 15 and 25mm, the nebula shows its oval shape clearly and begins to reveal an irregular internal texture.
-With a smart telescope like the ZWO Seestar S50 or the DWARFLAB Dwarf 3, a few minutes of live stacking from your own terrace will produce a recognizable nebular image.
+With binoculars like the CELESTRON SkyMaster 15×70 you can detect M1 as a faint smudge under a dark sky, with no visible detail.
+With a visual telescope like the CELESTRON NexStar 8SE and an eyepiece between 15 and 25mm, the nebula shows its oval shape and a clearly visible irregular internal texture.
+With a smart telescope like the ZWO Seestar S50 or the DWARFLAB Dwarf 3, you get a recognizable nebulous image after just a few minutes of live stacking from your own terrace.

 Sources and recommended reading